SDWebImage/SDWebImageAVIFCoder/README.md

 This is a [SDWebImage](https://github.com/rs/SDWebImage) coder plugin to add [AV1 Image File Format (AVIF)](https://aomediacodec.github.io/av1-avif/) support.
 Which is built based on the open-sourced [libavif](https://github.com/AOMediaCodec/libavif) codec.

-This AVIF coder plugin support AVIF still image.
+This AVIF coder plugin support AVIF still/sequence image.
 Including alpha channel, as well as 10bit/12bit/16bit HDR images.

-And, the new 0.9.0+ version add the support for AVIF sequence animated image!
-Including alpha channel, as well as 10bit/12bit/16bit HDR images.
+(The AVIF sequence animation is available from v0.9.0).

 The AVIF encoding is also supported now.
 Which always encode as 8-bit depth images.